eurocontrol-swim/geofencing-prototype/README.md

 [https://localhost/subscription-manager/api/1.0/ui/#/](https://localhost/subscription-manager/api/1.0/ui/#/).
 In there you can observe the various transactions of topics and subscriptions that happen while Geofencing Service is interacting with it.
 You can login using the user and password you provided during the user configuration step earlier.

+> NOTE: In order to authenticate you can use the SM_ADMIN user you created
+> earlier.
+You may find the username and password like this: `env | grep SM_ADMIN`

 The interface will look like:

 ![alt text](doc/img/subscription-manager.jpg "Subscription Manager")

 #### RabbitMQ Management
 Lastly, you can also access the RabbitMQ management page using the following link:
 [https://localhost:15671/#/](https://localhost:15671/#/).
 In there you can observe the queues that are created/deleted while using Geofencing Viewer as well as statistics about the flow of the incoming messages.
 You can login using the user and password you provided during the user configuration step earlier.

+> NOTE: In order to authenticate you can use the BROKER_ADMIN user you created
+> earlier.
+You may find the username and password like this: `env | grep BROKER_ADMIN`

 The interface will look line:

 ![alt text](doc/img/broker.jpg "RabbitMQ Management")

 > NOTE: the three above interfaces run over HTTPS and they might give you a warning saying
 > that the connections if not safe.
 This is expected because it's a prototype aiming at